wavemaker/docs/learn/progress-bar/index.md

 id: ""
 ---

-**Bar** widget can be used to show the status of any given event.
-It can be used to r the completion progress of a task.
+**Progress Bar** widget can be used to show the status of any given event.
+It can be used to represent the completion progress of a task.
 Progress may be either indeterminate — meaning it is unclear how much work remains before the task is complete (e.g., the task is waiting for a response from a remote host) — or a numeric value between 0 and a given maximum, explicitly specifying the fraction of work that has so far been completed

+# Features

-<iframe width="100%" height="400" style="background-color: snow;" allowtransparency="true" src="https://apps.wavemakeronline.com/documentation_snippets/#/ProgressBar">Bar</iframe>
+<iframe width="100%" height="400" style="background-color: snow;" allowtransparency="true" src="https://apps.wavemakeronline.com/documentation_snippets/#/ProgressBar">Progress Bar</iframe>

+# Properties

+**Property**

+**Description**

+Name

-name is a unique identifier for progress bar widget.
+The name is a unique identifier for progress bar widget.

+Type

-the format you want to use to display the progress bar.
+Indicates the format you want to use to display the progress bar.
 Choose from

-- ,
+- _default_,
-- _\-striped_,
+- _default-striped_,
-- ,
+- _success_,
-- _\-striped_,
+- _success-striped_,
-- ,
+- _info_,
-- _\-striped_,
+- _info-striped_,
-- ,
+- _warning_,
-- _\-striped_,
+- _warning-striped_,
-- ,
+- _danger_,
-- _\-striped_
+- _danger-striped_.

+**Accessibility**

+Hint

-text or an HTML you enter for this property will be shown as a tooltip if the mouse hovers over this widget for 1.5 seconds.
+Any text or an HTML you enter for this property will be shown as a tooltip if the mouse hovers over this widget for 1.5 seconds.

-index
+Tab index

-tab index attribute specifies the tab order of an element.
+The tab index attribute specifies the tab order of an element.
 You can use this property to change the default tabbing order for widget access using the tab key.
 The value can range from 0 to 32767.
 The default is 0 and -1 makes the element non-focusable.

 NOTE: In Safari browsers, by default, Tab highlights only text fields.
 To enable Tab functionality, in Safari Browser from Preferences -> Advanced -> Accessibility set the option "Press Tab to highlight each item on a webpage".

+**Layout**

+Width

-width of your widget can be specified in px or % (i.e 50px, 75%).
+The width of your widget can be specified in px or % (i.e 50px, 75%).

+Height

-height of your widget can be specified in px or % (i.e 50px, 75%).
+The height of your widget can be specified in px or % (i.e 50px, 75%).

-this property to a variable to populate the list of values to display.

-**Value**

-is the default value to display value for an editor widget.
-Note that the display value is just what the user sees initially, and is not always the dataValue returned by the widget.
+**Dataset**

 Value

-minimum number for the Progress bar.
+Set this property to a variable to populate the list of values to display.

+**Default Value**

 Value

+This is the default value to display value for an editor widget.
+Note that the display value is just what the user sees initially, and is not always the dataValue returned by the widget.

+Minimum Value

+Enter minimum number for the Progress bar.

+Maximum Value

-a maximum number for the Progress bar.
+Enter a maximum number for the Progress bar.

+**Behavior**

-Interval
+Poll Interval

-interval in milliseconds to poll the service.
+Time interval in milliseconds to poll the service.

+Show

-determines whether or not a component is visible.
+Showing determines whether or not a component is visible.
 It is a bindable property.

-on Demand (visible only when show property is bound to a variable)
+Load on Demand (visible only when show property is bound to a variable)

-this property is set and show property is bound, the initialization of the widget will be deferred till the widget becomes visible.
+When this property is set and show property is bound, the initialization of the widget will be deferred till the widget becomes visible.
 This behavior improves the load time.
 Use this feature with caution, as it has a downside (as we will not be able to interact with the widget through script until the widget is initialized).
 When show property is not bound the widget will be initialized immediately.

-Format
+Display Format

-in which the progress needs to be displayed.
+Format in which the progress needs to be displayed.
 You can choose from a list of decimal options like 9, 9.9, 9.99 etc. If the progress bar's data value is 30.7056 and the selected display format is: -  9.9 then label will be rounded as 30.7 -  9.999% then label will be rounded to 30.706%

-placement
+Caption placement

-of progress bar value can be
+Placement of progress bar value can be

-- or
+- inside or

-**Events**
+- hidden

+# Events

+**Event**

+**Description**

+**Mouse Events**

-click
+On click

-event handler is called whenever the click event is triggered on a widget.
+This event handler is called whenever the click event is triggered on a widget.

-double click
+On double click

-event handler is called whenever the double click event is triggered on a widget.
+This event handler is called whenever the double click event is triggered on a widget.

-mouse enter
+On mouse enter

-event handler is called whenever the mouse enters the widget.
+This event handler is called whenever the mouse enters the widget.

-mouse leave
+On mouse leave

-event handler is called whenever the mouse leaves the widget.
+This event handler is called whenever the mouse leaves the widget.

-**Events**
+**Touch Events**

-tap
+On tap

-event handler is called whenever the tab event is triggered on a widget.
+This event handler is called whenever the tab event is triggered on a widget.

-double tap
+On double tap

-event handler is called whenever the double tap event is triggered on a widget.
+This event handler is called whenever the double tap event is triggered on a widget.

-**Events**
+**Callback Events**

-start
+On start

-event handler is called on start of the progress.
+This event handler is called on start of the progress.

-complete
+On complete

-event handler is called on complete of the progress.
+This event handler is called on complete of the progress.

-before update
+On before update

-event handler is called on before update of the progress.
+This event handler is called on before update of the progress.

 [4\.
 Basic Widgets](/learn/app-development/widgets/widget-library/#basic)